Reconstructive Face Procedures Information

 Take certain medications or adjust your current medications

-Avoid taking aspirin and certain anti-inflammatory drugs and herbal supplements as they can increase bleeding
+Avoid taking aspirin, anti-inflammatory drugs, and herbal supplements because they can increase bleeding and bruising

-Be sure to arrange for someone to drive you home after surgery and someone to stay with you the first night following surgery
+Arrange for a friend or family member to drive you to and from surgery and to stay with you the first night following surgery

 While the initial outcome of reconstructive plastic surgery is present almost immediately, it will be obscured by visible swelling.
 It may take several months for swelling to fully dissipate.

-Although great results are expected from your procedure, there is no guarantee.
+Although we expect great results from your procedure, there is no guarantee.
 In some situations, it may not be possible to achieve optimal results with a single surgical procedure and another surgery may be necessary.

 Need for additional surgery